ameenalasady/uwoGradeScraper/README.md

 ## Features

-- Scrape grades for the any term
+- Scrape grades for any term

 - Have grades saved to a log file
 - View grades in the terminal